Marijuana and driving

 Regardless of the amount consumed, the impact of THC on the body has been studied and classified and generally centers on the psychological and physiological responses over both the short and long terms.

 The most noticeable and most important effects of THC on the body comes in the brain.
-As with alcohol, THC is absorbed into the bloodstream, where it is carried around the body, including the brain.
-Depending on the amount of food the individual has consumed, THC usually can be felt within 30 minutes to 1 hour.
+As with alcohol, THC is absorbed into the bloodstream, where it is carried around the body, including to the brain.
+Depending on the amount of food the individual has consumed, THC usually can be felt within 30 minutes to one hour.

 In the short term, the marijuana acts to overstimulate brain receptors that usually function on a chemical very similar to THC.
 This is what makes you feel ‘high’, but also causes the following: